 - 1. Determine the total charges for the period of enrollment. - 2.
 Divide this figure by the total number of calendar days in the period of enrollment. - 3.
 The answer to the calculation in step 2 is the daily charge for instruction. - 4.
-The amount owed by the student, for the purposes of calculating a refund, is derived by multiplying the total calendar days in the period as of the student's last date of attendance by the daily charge for instruction and adding in any book or equipment charges. - 5.
-The refund shall be any amount in excess of the figure derived in step 4 that was paid by the student. - 6.
-TIME FRAME WITHIN WHICH INSTITUTION IS TO ISSUE NON-TITLE IV REFUNDSNon-Title IV refunds will be issued within 30 days of either the date of determination or from the date that the applicant was not accepted by The School, whichever is applicable.
+The amount owed by the student for the purposes of calculating a refund is derived by multiplying the total calendar days in the period as of the student's last date of attendance by the daily charge for instruction and adding in any book or equipment charges. - 5.
+The refund shall be any amount in excess of the figure derived in step 4 that was paid by the student.